bmshouse/amazing/README.md

 - **Space** or **Left Click** to fire.
 - **R** to restart.

+## Gameplay Features
+- **Recharge Pads**: Blue circular pads on the ground that refill all weapon ammo when approached.
+- **Exit Door**: Green square door that ends the level when reached.
+- **Enemy AI**: Creatures with pathfinding that gently push the player back when touched.

 ## Teen-Safe
 - No damage or violence; creatures gently push the player back.
 - Tools apply friendly effects: **stunned**, **slowed**, **sleepy**.